 1 · MixedBasic operations are callable, but edge cases still require the UI.

-2 · CompleteCore workflows are callable, documented, versioned, and automatable.
+2 · CompleteCore workflows are callable, documented, and versioned.

 3. Bounded